 Given the increase in transmission of COVID-19 within our region, in line with restrictions currently in place in the public health system in NSW, we are restricting visitation to patients at St Vincent’s.
 To ensure social distancing, which helps stop or slows the spread of infectious diseases;

 - From 6pm, Monday 20th December 2021, no visitors will be permitted to our inpatients.
 Exemptions may be granted on compassionate grounds, such as: end of life visits, parents/guardians of children, a carer of a patient with a disability

-- From Tuesday, 12 October 2021, all visitors will be required to show evidence of double vaccination or medical contraindication to enter St Vincent’s Hospital to visit a patient.
+- All visitors will be required to show evidence of double vaccination or medical contraindication to enter St Vincent’s Hospital to visit a patient.

 – Patients are not required to be vaccinated to obtain medical treatment.

 – Carers are not required to be vaccinated to accompany a patient.

 Prior to your arrival, you should contact the hospital to confirm you can visit the patient P: 02 6627 9600.

 Additional restrictions may be implemented in high-risk areas including the High Dependency Unit, Oncology unit and Dialysis unit.